cose-wg/HPKE/draft-ietf-cose-hpke.md

 ## COSE_Keys for COSE-HPKE Ciphersuites

-The COSE-HPKE ciphersuite uniquely determines the type of KEM for which a COSE_Key is used as defined in the previous section.
+The COSE-HPKE ciphersuite uniquely determines the type of KEM for which a COSE_Key is used.
 The following mapping table shows the valid combinations of the COSE-HPKE ciphersuite, COSE_Key type and its curve.

 ~~~